 Uxbridge High’s CEIAG programme is based around the principles of developing employability skills, taking into consideration of the CDI (Career Development Institute) framework and the “Gatsby Benchmarks”.

 By using the tabs in this section you can access information about education options and careers.
-You can see an overview of our careers programme or review the detail of the Uxbridge High whole school CEIAG programme in the document listed in the right column on this page.
+You can see an overview of our careers programme or review the detail of the Uxbridge High whole school CEIAG programme.
 In addition you can read more about CEIAG programmes and expectations in Key Stage 3 (Year 7, 8 & 9) and Key Stage 4 (Years 10 & 11).
 There is also an outline for Key Stage 5 (Years 12 & 13).
 If you wish to discuss further you can contact the schools Careers Leader Mrs A Le-Gall via email@example.com or on 01895 234 060.

 Independent Advice and Guidance